saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 The documentation pilot failed because infrastructure couldn't fulfill **Natural (N), Contextual (C), or Transparent (T)**.
 The revenue pilot failed because infrastructure couldn't fulfill **Permitted (P)**.

 No amount of model tuning, prompt engineering, or vendor changes would fix problems that originated in infrastructure's inability to fulfill INPACT™ needs.
 Sarah had been treating infrastructure readiness as a binary checkbox: "Yes, we have a data warehouse."
-But readiness wasn't binary—**it was dimensional, measurable through INPACT™, and Echo scored catastrophically low.**
+But readiness wasn't binary, **it was dimensional, measurable through INPACT™, and Echo scored catastrophically low.**

-That weekend, Sarah had discovered the INPACT™ assessment tool.
-She completed it Friday night.
-The results loaded Saturday morning:
+Sarah anxiously loaded the INPACT™ assessment tool results:

 **Echo Health INPACT™ Score: 28/100**